Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 What is 802.1X EAP Security?

-The standard authentication protocol used on encrypted networks is Extensible Authentication Protocol (EAP), which provides a secure method to send identifying information over-the-air for network authentication.
+The standard authentication protocol used on encrypted networks is Extensible Authentication Protocol (EAP), which protects credentials transmitted over-the-air from client to server through a tunnel.
 802.1X is the standard that is used for passing EAP over wired and wireless Local Area Networks (LAN).
-It provides an encrypted EAP tunnel that prevents outside users from intercepting information.

 What is 802.1X Used For?

 802.1X is used for secure network authentication.
 If you are an organization dealing with valuable and sensitive information, you need a secure method of transporting data.
-802.1X is used so devices can communicate securely with access points (enterprise-grade routers).
+802.1X achieves this for wired and wireless networks by enabling much more secure mechanisms for validating the users/devices requesting network access.
 It was historically only used by large organizations like enterprises, universities, and hospitals, but is rapidly becoming adopted by smaller businesses because of the growing threats in cyber security.
+Today, we see it in organizations of all sizes and verticals, from large corporate settings to universities.

 802.1X is often referred to as WPA2-Enterprise.
 In contrast, the Pre-Shared Key network security most often used at home is referred to as WPA2-Personal.
 WPA2-Personal is not sufficient for any organization dealing with sensitive information and can put organizations at serious risk for cyber crimes.